paksaitsolutions/PaksaFinancialSystem/docs/COMPREHENSIVE_USER_GUIDE.md

 ## FAQs
 ### General
-**Q: How do I reset my password?**
+**Q: How do I access the system?**
-A: Use the "Forgot Password" link on the login page and follow the email instructions.
+A: Navigate to http://localhost:3003 (development) and use admin@paksa.com / admin123 for demo access.

-**Q: How can I customize my dashboard?**
+**Q: How do I access help documentation?**
-A: Click the "Customize" button on the dashboard and drag/drop widgets as needed.
+A: Click the help icon or navigate to /help for interactive documentation.

+**Q: What browsers are supported?**
+A: Modern browsers including Chrome, Firefox, Edge, and Safari are fully supported.

 ### Technical
-**Q: What file formats are supported for data import?**
-A: CSV, XLSX, and XML formats are supported for data import.
+**Q: How do I access the API documentation?**
+A: Navigate to /docs for Swagger UI or /redoc for ReDoc documentation.

+**Q: What database is used?**
+A: PostgreSQL for production, SQLite for development and testing.

-**Q: How do I set up bank feeds?**
+**Q: How do I enable real-time features?**
-A: Navigate to Settings > Integrations > Bank Feeds and follow the setup wizard.
+A: WebSocket connections are automatically established for real-time updates.

 ## Glossary
 - **GL Code**: General Ledger account identifier